ndwarshuis/stratomod/README.md

 ### Train/test data

 All raw data for the models will be saved alongside the model report (see above).
-This includs the input tsv of data used to train the EBM, a config yml file with all settings used to train the EBM for reference, and python pickles for the X/Y train/test datasets as well as a pickle for the final model itself.
+This includes the input tsv of data used to train the EBM, a config yml file with all settings used to train the EBM for reference, and python pickles for the X/Y train/test datasets as well as a pickle for the final model itself.